henkez73/wd1m-dht22/README.md

 # wd1m-dht22
-Wemos D1 with DHT22 sensor
+Wemos D1 with DHT22 sensor.
+Code used in Atom with PlatformIO.